briantimar/mps-gm/notes.md

 Large batch sizes seem to be preferable.

 Sometimes the angle converges to zero, and sometimes it converges to 180 degrees.
 This is actually really interesting -- I think this may be fundamental to the random-basis NLL training method.
 In particular, I do seem to obtain a robust convergence in the cost function in each case -- I think it's possible that, for a given dataset, two states with different phases may have very similar NLL average cost functions, corresponding to e.g. two nearly equal minima.

+## April 30
+### Status
+Random-basis code works, but training quality is poor.
+The current algorithm is very simple: for each batch of data, sweep left and then right across the chain.
+At each bond, merge, gradient-step, and then break using that same batch.
+The gradient update is vanilla SGD; there's also a penalty added to the Renyi-2 entropy cost function, which I haven't found to have much effect so far.

+The really odd thing is, I get poor training even on an L=2 GHZ state, where there's only one bond (ie where the updates are effectively global!).